Weyl superconductors

 At first, we turn to a magnetic field $\vec{B}$ applied along $\hat{z}$, the stacking axis of the heterostructure.
 For modest field strengths, only few vortices are present, and interactions between vortices can be neglected.
 This situation is sketched in Fig.~\ref{fig:vortex}(a).
 By assumption, the vortex core is in a topologically trivial insulating state.
 The boundary of the vortex is thus equivalent to an interface between a Weyl superconductor and vacuum and has 1 Majorana edge mode.
 If the Weyl superconductor is in the $(1,1)$ phase, this mode has a restricted range of momenta $k_z$ (it lives "between the Bogoliubov Weyl nodes"), the $(0,1)$ phase has interface modes for any momentum $k_z$.
 We restrict the discussion to $|\Delta| < m$ when all relevant physics happens in $H_-$, but the results can easily be generalized.

-Exploiting the cylindrical symmetry with respect to the vortex axis, we model the latter by a radially dependent Zeeman gap $m$ and superconducting order parameter $\Delta(\vec{r})=|\Delta(r)|e^{i\varphi(\phi)}$, where $\varphi(\phi) = \varphi_0-(\Phi/\Phi_0)\,\phi$ is the phase of the order parameter.
+Exploiting the cylindrical symmetry with respect to the vortex axis, we model the latter by a radially dependent Zeeman gap $m$ while (restoring the global superconducting phase) the superconducting order parameter $|\Delta|$ is replaced by $|\Delta(r)|e^{i\varphi(\phi)}$, where $\varphi(\phi) = \varphi_0-(\Phi/\Phi_0)\,\phi$ is the phase of the order parameter.
 The latter is now twisted due to the presence of a magnetic field ($\phi$ denotes the angular coordinate).
 The twist is proportional to the flux $\Phi$ trapped by the vortex, which itself is quantized in units of $\Phi_0 = hc/2e = \pi/e$, as usual for superconductors.
 The phase $\varphi_0$ corresponds to the superconducting phase without magnetic field.
 The radius of the vortex is considered to be $R$, and $m(r)$ and $|\Delta(r)|$ are smooth functions interpolating between fixed values $m$ and $|\Delta|$ for $r>R$, and $|m| < m_{c1}, |\Delta| = 0$ inside the core of the vortex.
 The magnetic field is $\vec{B} = B\,\hat{z}$ inside the vortex and for simplicity assumed to vanish everywhere else.
 This gives rise to a vector potential

 in $\hat{e}_\phi$ direction, that is taken into account by minimal coupling $\vec{k} \to \vec{k}-e\vec{A}$ in the Hamiltonian \eqref{eq:heterostructure_ham1}.
 After a canonical transformation $\sigma^x \to -\sigma^y, \sigma^y \to \sigma^x$, the relevant Hamiltonian $H_-$ in Eq.~\eqref{eq:h_-} becomes